Groningen: Museums

 Groningen is home to the Groninger Museum.
 Its new building designed by Alessandro Mendini in 1994 echoes the Italian post-modern concepts and is notable for its futuristic and colourful style.
 The city has a maritime museum, a university museum, a comics museum and a graphics museum.
 Groningen is also the home of Noorderlicht, an international photographic platform that runs a photo gallery and organizes an international photo festival.
 The Forum Groningen that opened in 2019 is a cultural center consisting of a museum, art cinema, library, bars, rooftop terrace and tourist information office.

 Theatre and music

 Groningen has a city theatre called the Stadsschouwburg, located on the Turfsingel, a theatre and concert venue called Martini Plaza, and a cultural venue on the Trompsingel, called the Oosterpoort.
 Vera is located on the Oosterstraat, the Grand Theatre on the Grote Markt, and Simplon on the Boterdiep.
 Several cafés feature live music, a few of which specialize in jazz music, including the Jazzcafe De Spieghel on the Peperstraat.
-Groningen is the host city for Eurosonic Noorderslag, an annual music showcase event for bands from Europe.
+Groningen is the host city for Eurosonic Noorderslag, an annual music showcase event for bands from across Europe.

 Nightlife

-Groningen's nightlife depends largely on its student population.
-Its cultural scene is regarded as vibrant and remarkable for a city of its size.
-In particular, the Grote Markt, the Vismarkt, the Poelestraat and Peperstraat are crowded every night, and most bars do not close until five in the morning.
+Groningen's active nightlife depends largely on its student population, with the Grote Markt, Vismarkt, Poelestraat and Peperstraat crowded nightly, most bars not closing until five in the morning.
 From 2005 to 2007, Groningen was named "best city centre" of the Netherlands.
 Groningen has a red-light district, called Nieuwstad.